What Kinds of Community-Based Interventions are Available for Individuals with ACEs? How Effective are They?

 What are the health care utilization patterns of maltreated children? (manuscripts under review/in preparation/in presss)

 We have recently finished a study in which we examined diagnoses and health care use of maltreated youth through a review of electronic health records in the Fairview medical system.
 We used the Clinical Data Repository of the Clinical and Translational Science Institute at the U of M to conduct this study.
 Iris Borowsky, M.D., Ph.D., and Andrew Barnes, M.D., M.P.H., from the Department of Pediatrics at the U of M, Susan Mason, Ph.D., MPH, from Epidemiology, are collaborating on this project.
 Brandon Almy, a graduate student at the Institute of Child Development, is helping out with the conceptualization of the study and findings, and the coding has been done by undergraduates in Child Psychology and Psychology (Brittney Bekkers, Khanh Duong, Sereen Waletski, Sophia Burch, Michael Retzer, Mariam Amirikian, Ashna Patel, and Shiyi Han).
-We have prepared three manuscripts summarizing the data: one on the rarity of maltreatment-related diagnoses in electronic health records (currently in press in Clinical Pediatrics), a second one on the health care utilization patterns of maltreated children (currently in revision), and a third on the children's diagnoses (in preparation).
+We have prepared three manuscripts summarizing the data: one on the rarity of maltreatment-related diagnoses in electronic health records (currently in press in Clinical Pediatrics), a second one on the health care utilization patterns of maltreated children (under review), and a third on the children's diagnoses (in preparation).

 What kinds of health-related interventions do college students seek?
 What kinds of interventions do they find helpful? (manuscripts under review/in press)